salfel/sessionizer/README.md

 go install github.com/salfel/sessionizer@latest
 ```

-Keep in mind that you have to have fzf installed as it is used to select the project to open.
+Because Sessionizer uses fzf to select the project, you will have to install fzf through your package manager.

 ### Nix